wp-plugins/zigweather/readme.txt

 == Installation ==

-1. Unzip the installer and upload the resulting 'zigweather' folder to the `/wp-content/plugins/` directory.
-Alternatively, go to Admin > Plugins > Add New and enter ZigWeather in the search box.
+1. Go to Admin > Plugins > Add New and enter ZigWeather in the search box.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Follow the prompts to install and activate the plugin.
 3. Go to the settings page and change the settings as you need, then place the widget.

-To upgrade, simply deactivate, upload, reactivate, and check the plugin's admin page in case there are new options to play with.
-All your existing settings will be preserved.
+If upgrading manually, you MUST deactivate before updating and reactivate afterwards.

 == Frequently Asked Questions ==

 For further information and support, please visit [the ZigWeather home page](http://www.zigpress.com/wordpress/plugins/zigweather/).
+Support will ONLY be provided in response to comments posted on that page.

 == Changelog ==

+= 0.9 =
+* Cache system completely overhauled
+* Added AJAX error handling to make problem resolution easier
+* Updated PHP version requirement in readiness for WordPress 3.2
-= 0.8.2 =
+* Updated WordPress version requirement as new code only tested on most recent versions = 0.8.2 =
 * Verified compatibility with WordPress 3.1.1
 = 0.8.1 =